What is the Patriot Foundation? Who does it serve?

 -Yes.
 War time operations continue in Afghanistan (10,000 US soldiers) and Iraq (est 4000 US soldiers).
 Since 9/11 the total casualties from the Global War on Terrorism have swelled to well over 500,000 when you take into account the huge number of PTSD and Traumatic Brain Injury cases being reported by the VA.
 Added to that number are the many thousands of servicemen and women killed, wounded, injured, and ill due to other causes.
 Many families are devastated by losing a Soldier or having to care for a disabled Soldier.
 These families will require assistance for many years to come.

 -The Global War on Terrorism will continue in many hot spots around the world.
-The State Department lists fifty-four Foreign Terrorist organizations.
-The job of defending our freedoms and national interests will continue to require sacrifices from our Soldiers and their families.
-Now that combat operations in Iraq have ended and the military draws down from Afghanistan, Soldiers and units at Fort Bragg, N.C., will focus on its mission as the Army’s Global Response Force, set to respond to contingencies around the world with little to no notice.
+The State Department lists 36 Foreign Terrorist organizations.
+The job of defending our freedoms and national interests will continue to require sacrifices from our soldiers and their families.
+Now that combat operations in Iraq and Afghanistan have transitioned to security force assistance, soldiers and units at Fort Bragg, N.C. will continue their global engagements in over 70 countries, while focusing on their mission as the Army's Global Response Force, set to respond to contingencies around the world with little to no notice.

 -Staying ready as a Global Response Force is a dangerous business.
 The training for our elite Soldiers is rigorous.
 As an example, approximately 70% of the Soldiers recovering in the Warrior Transition Battalion were hurt during training.